Battle of Łomża

-The Battle of Łomża was a series of large-scale battles between the Imperial German and Russian armies in the spring of 1915 on the territory of modern Poland.
+The Battle of Łomża was a series of large-scale battles between the Imperial German and Imperial Russian armies in the spring of 1915 on the territory of modern Poland and Lithuania.
 The Russians were able to repulse the Second German offensive on Przasnysz, but the Imperial German army also repulsed several major offensives of the Russian army.

 Background

-After repelling the German offensive on the Bobr and Narew rivers, the chief of staff of the North-Western Front, Nikolai Ruzsky, had to develop success and return to the January plan for the invasion of Germany.
+After repelling the German offensive on the Bobr and Narew rivers, the chief of staff of the North-Western Front, Nikolai Ruzsky, had to develop success and return to the January plan for the invasion at Germany.
 On the night of February 27, the commander of the 1st Army, Cavalry General Alexander Litvinov, sent Ruzsky proposals for the development of the operation - an attack on Willenberg and Janowo, which was supposed to improve the situation of the entire front.
-But in order to provide from Płock and Mława and support the offensive itself with the forces of two Siberian corps and the 38th infantry division, Litvinov asked to reinforce it with a fresh division, and preferably a corps.
+But in order to provide from Płock and Mława and support the offensive itself with the forces of two Siberian army corps and the 38th Infantry Division, Litvinov asked to reinforce 1st Army with a fresh division, and preferably a corps.

 At Russian Headquarters, by this time, they had abandoned the development of a new offensive within East Prussia.
-On March 1, Infantry General Nikolai Yanushkevich announced to N. Ruzsky: no longer be drawn into East Prussia, but deliver strong short blows, pursue only to the border and in no case weaken the armies on the left bank of the Vistula.
-On March 2, Ruzsky gave a directive on the general offensive of the armies of the front: the 10th to Lipsk and Sopotskin to clear the Augustów Primeval Forest from the Germans and a possible exit to Augustow, Kalvaria and Suwalki; 12th - from Łomża and Novogrod, 1st - to Mława and Khorzhel.
-The 2nd and 5th armies were to hold positions on Bzura, Rawka and Pilica.
+On March 1, Infantry General Nikolai Yanushkevich announced to Ruzsky: no longer be drawn into East Prussia, but deliver strong short blows, pursue only to the border and in no case weaken the armies on the left bank of the Vistula.
+On March 2, Ruzsky gave a directive on the general offensive of the armies of the front: the 10th to Lipsk and Sopotskin to clear the Augustów Primeval Forest from the Germans and a possible exit to Augustów, Kalvarija and Suwałki; 12th - from Łomża and Novogrod, 1st - to Mława and Khorzhel.
+The 2nd and 5th Armies were to hold positions on Bzura, Rawka and Pilica.
 At the same time, the commander-in-chief did not lose hope of capturing the southern part of the Masurian Lakes as a base for further actions.
 The balance of power was favorable for the Russian army.

 German troops from the coast of the Baltic Sea in the area of the state border to Płock went over to the defensive in equipped positions.
 Taking into account the losses suffered, they were seriously inferior to the Russian troops in manpower, machine guns and artillery.